Hi I'm Mike

 I'm a Mormon.

 I grew up not too far from where my wife and I currently live in Southern California.
 My father was an airline pilot based in Los Angeles.
-After leaving home for college in Utah, I have lived in Germany, Nebraska, Ohio, Washington DC, Alaska, Washington state, and back to California.
+After leaving home for college at BYU in Utah, I have lived in Germany, Nebraska, Ohio, Washington DC, Alaska, Washington state, and back to California.
 I am a physician, an otolaryngologist (ear, nose and throat specialist).
-My wife and I have 5 children, 9 grandchildren and 1 on the way.
-My hobbies include water sports (surfing and sailing), biking, art, music, and helping my wife with props she uses to teach young women at church.
+My wife and I have 10 grandchildren.
+My hobbies include water sports (surfing and sailing), biking, art, music, and helping my wife with props she uses to teach.

 I was baptized into the Church of Jesus Christ of Latter-day Saints at age 19 while attending college.
 Now in my 6th decade, despite the rocky roads, misadventures, and human frailties common to everyone, I find satisfaction, peace, and happiness in living my life as taught by the Redeemer and Savior of us all, Jesus Christ.
 I have had very personal experiences that testify and confirm to me that He knows me, my thoughts, desires and goals, and loves me personally as He does everyone who lives and has lived on this earth.
 I have found that my burdens are made lighter by faith in Him.
 He has not left me alone in the world.
 His words in the scriptures and those spoken by living prophets and apostles light a pathway to peace and happiness in this life and life with Him in the eternities.